DeepjyotiRoy01/RealChat/DEPLOYMENT_GUIDE.md

 ## 🎉 Success!

-Once deployed, your RealChat2 application will be accessible to anyone with the link, no installation required!
+Once deployed, your RealChat application will be accessible to anyone with the link, no installation required!